photo of chemotherapy

 Caution on Supplements

 Since there’s no cure for CLL, so some people look to natural treatments.
 EGCG from green tea and curcumin from the herb turmeric show promise.
 In early lab tests, they kill CLL cells but don’t harm healthy ones.
 But it’s too soon to know if that’s true in people or what the right dose is.
-Feel free to enjoy green tea and turmeric-flavored foods -- that can’t hurt.
-But remember, supplements can’t treat cancer and don’t take the place of medical treatments.
+Remember, supplements can’t treat cancer and don’t take the place of medical treatments.
 If you’re thinking about taking something, talk to your oncologist first so you can find out what’s safe and what the research shows.

 Show Sources